0xtceb/mtgtopito_back/README.md

 Just clone this repo, modify the settings to your liking and run :

-"manage.py migrate" followed by "manage.py collectstatic --no-input --clear"
+`manage.py migrate` followed by `manage.py collectstatic --no-input --clear`

 ## Django settings